How to put a pause on your eviction in Nueces County

 NUECES COUNTY, Texas — Yesterday, we reported on the current status of evictions in Nueces County and how our Justice of the Peace Courts are swamped with cases.

-There is an order in effect that temporarily pauses evictions for certain tenants who are behind on their rent until after December 31, but those tenants must file a special declaration to accomplish that.
+There is an order in effect that temporarily pauses evictions for certain tenants who are behind on their rent until after December 31.
+Those tenants must file a special declaration to accomplish that.

 Here's a rundown of the important questions that need to be answered.

-All the information, including the steps to take to start the process, can be found on the Texas Rio Grande Legal Aid website.
-There they have a slide show that walks you through.
+All of the information, including the steps to take to start the process, can be found on the Texas Rio Grande Legal Aid website.
+There they have a slide show that walks you through it.

 Where can the declaration be found on the TRLA website?
 Click here.

-The information, including the step by step process, can be found by clicking on the link called "evictions."
+The information can be found by clicking on the link titled Evictions.

 What do I need to fill out?